phawkins27/up221-pashun/README.md

 # up221-pashun: Data Science Project
 ### Winter 2024
-This course will  help me learn to navigate GIS, and use it as a tool to portray spatial data science that addresses critical environmental justice subjects.
+My is Pa-Shun Hawkins, and I am a first year phD student in the Institute in Environment and Sustainability.
+My background is in marine and Environmental Scienece.
+This project will focus on using navigate GIS, and use to portray the proximity of CAFOS and low income individuals in the United States.